WAFA youngster Henry Oware completes move to French side Troyes

 WAFA defender Henry Oware has joined French side Troyes in the January transfer window.

-City Football Group discovered Henry Oware at the Sebastian Arnesen tournament in Accra earlier this year, which was organised by his partner Daniel Boifio Jr.
+City Football Group discovered Henry Oware through chief scout Sebastian Arnesen at the Dream tournament in Accra last year, which was organised by his partner Daniel Boifio Jr.

 Troyes are owned by the City Football Group, whose most well-known brand is Premier League powerhouse Manchester City.